Sigma Chi: Chapter officers

 Officers in undergraduate chapters mostly have titles derived from Imperial Rome.
-The top officers of each chapter are known as the Consul (president), Pro Consul (vice-president), Annotator (secretary), Quaestor (treasurer), Magister (pledge trainer), Kustos (sergeant-at-arms), Tribune (communications), Risk Manager, and Historian.
-Those titles are the primary officers common to all chapters.
-Chapters also have other positions, such as Social Chairman, Sports Chairman, Scholarship Chairman, House Manager, Recruitment Chairman, etc., plus other positions and titles varying from chapter to chapter.
+The top officers of each chapter are known as the consul (president), pro consul (vice-president), annotator (secretary), quaestor (treasurer), magister (pledge trainer), kustos (sergeant-at-arms), and tribune (communications).
+Chapters also have other positions, such as risk manager, historian scholarship chairman, house manager, recruitment chairman.

 Alumni chapter positions and duties may also vary from chapter to chapter.
-Alumni chapters use the more common office titles such as: president, vice-president, secretary, and treasurer.
+Alumni chapters use the more common office titles such as president, vice-president, secretary, and treasurer.

 Grand officers

-The international organization uses similar Roman titles, typically with the prefix of "Grand".
-The Grand Consul is the international president of Sigma Chi.
-He presides over the Executive Committee and the Grand Chapter.
+The international organization uses similar Roman titles, typically with the prefix of "grand".
+The grand consul is the international president of Sigma Chi.
+He presides over the executive committee and the grand chapter.

-Grand Chapter
+Grand chapter

-Grand Chapter is the supreme legislative body of Sigma Chi and convenes on odd numbered years.
-It is composed of one delegate from each active undergraduate chapter and alumni chapter, the Grand Consul and Past Grand Consuls, each being entitled to one vote.
-The Grand Chapter elects the officers of the Fraternity as well as alter or amend the Constitution, Statutes, and Executive Committee Regulations.
-It may grant or revoke charters as well as discipline any chapter, officer or member.
-The most recent Sigma Chi Grand Chapter was held in Toronto, Ontario on June 22–25, 2023.
+The grand chapter is the supreme legislative body of Sigma Chi and convenes in odd-numbered years.
+It is composed of one delegate from each active undergraduate chapter and alumni chapter, the grand consul and past grand consuls, each being entitled to one vote.
+The grand chapter elects the officers of the Fraternity as well as alter or amend the constitution, statutes, and executive committee regulations.
+It may grant or revoke charters as well as discipline any chapter, officer, or member.

-Grand Council
+Grand council

-The Grand Council meets every year when no Grand Chapter is held.
-The Grand Council consists of the Grand Officers, Past Grand Consuls, members of the Executive Committee, Grand Trustees, Grand Praetors, members of the Leadership Training Board and one undergraduate from each province.
-It may amend the Statutes or Executive Committee Regulations.
+The grand council meets every year when no grand chapter is held.
+The grand council consists of the grand officers, past grand consuls, members of the executive committee, grand trustees, grand praetors, members of the leadership training board, and one undergraduate from each province.
+It may amend the statutes or executive committee regulations.

 Executive Committee

-The Executive Committee meets at least four times a year.
-The Executive Committee consists of 12 members; Grand Consul, Grand Pro Consul, Grand Quaestor, the immediate Past Grand Consul, a Grand Trustee elected by the Board of Grand Trustees, two Grand Praetors elected by the Praetorial College, one alumnus member-at-large, two undergraduate representatives elected by the undergraduate delegates from each chapter, and the two most recent International Balfour Award winners.
-The committee regulates the budget and expenditures as well as assign duties to the International Headquarters staff.
+The executive committee meets at least four times a year.
+The executive committee consists of twelve members; grand consul, grand pro consul, grand quaestor, the immediate past grand consul, a grand trustee elected by the board of grand trustees, two grand praetors elected by the praetorial college, one alumnus member-at-large, two undergraduate representatives elected by the undergraduate delegates from each chapter, and the two most recent International Balfour Award winners.
+The committee regulates the budget and expenditures as well as assigns duties to the international headquarters staff.